zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 The Python `Graph` class tracks operations using dataclasses—simple, readable data structures that store operation types, operands, and results.
 When generating IR, Python code walks the graph and emits MLIR strings using f-strings and basic formatting.
 The `MLIRLowering` class implements transformation logic entirely in Python, reading operations from the graph and outputting lowered MLIR text.
 This Python-side lowering is unusual compared to production MLIR (which uses C++ rewrite patterns), but it's pedagogically powerful: you see lowering logic directly, without pattern matchers or dialect interfaces obscuring the transformations.

 On the C++ side, we use MLIR's public APIs but in the simplest possible way.
 The `parseMLIR()` function takes a string and returns a `ModuleOp`—no custom parsing logic, just the built-in text parser.
 The compilation pipeline uses the same passes as Chapter 7 (Linalg → Loops → LLVM), configured with the same `PassManager` setup.
 Execution uses the same libffi-based `execute()` function that marshals memref descriptors and dispatches dynamically.
-The C++ code is under 150 lines total (plus pybind11 bindings), demonstrating how much heavy lifting MLIR's infrastructure provides.
+The C++ code is under 150 lines total, demonstrating how much heavy lifting MLIR's infrastructure provides.
 You focus on dialect semantics, not infrastructure.

-This architecture also previews production patterns.
-In systems like TensorFlow MLIR or PyTorch's Torch-MLIR, Python often generates high-level IR (TF dialect or Torch dialect), then C++ passes handle lowering and optimization.
-The boundary between languages isn't arbitrary—it reflects where dynamism (Python's strength) vs. static analysis and optimization (C++'s strength) matter most.
-Our string-based approach exaggerates this split for teaching, but the principle holds: define abstractions where they're most natural, implement transformations where they're most efficient.

 ## 8.3 The nn Dialect: Operations and Syntax